10 Eye Defects – Causes and Correction

 Macular degeneration/ age-related macular degeneration (AMD) is an eye defect associated with aging.
 AMD damages the macula, the central part of the retina that enables the eye to see details, thus affecting sharp and central vision.

-Central vision allows the eye to see distinctly, and when it’s damaged, performing daily tasks becomes challenging.
+Central vision allows the eye to see distinctly, and when damaged, performing daily tasks becomes challenging.
 Macular degeneration comes in two forms: wet and dry AMD.

 Wet AMD: Wet AMD occurs when abnormal blood vessels behind the retina develop below the macula.
 This leads to scarring and a leakage of blood and fluid from these blood vessels, which damages central vision rapidly.
 An early warning sign of wet AMD is when straight lines look wavy.